Read my About page and want to know more? Here are answers to some of the questions I get asked most frequently…

 Where have you been?

-19 U.S. States: Arizona, California, Delaware, Florida, Georgia, Illinois, Maine, Maryland, Massachusetts, Minnesota, New Jersey, New York, Nevada, Pennsylvania, South Carolina, Utah, Virginia, Washington, and Wisconsin (plus Washington, D.C. and the U.S. territory of Puerto Rico).
+21 U.S. States: Arizona, California, Delaware, Florida, Georgia, Illinois, Maine, Louisiana, Maryland, Massachusetts, Michigan, Minnesota, New Jersey, New York, Nevada, Pennsylvania, South Carolina, Utah, Virginia, Washington, and Wisconsin (plus Washington, D.C. and the U.S. territory of Puerto Rico).

 What’s your favourite destination?

 That’s a tough question, and one that I imagine most travellers struggle with!
 At the moment, I’d have to say Kenya, but ask me in a week and it might be China.
-I also think that my childhood home in the Outer Hebrides is one of the most beautiful places on earth (seriously, you can’t beach the beaches on the Isle of Harris).
+I also think that my childhood home in the Outer Hebrides is one of the most beautiful places on earth.

 Which country do you want to visit the most?

 Cuba.
 I read an article about Havana in The Independent Traveller when I was about 14, and I’ve wanted to visit ever since.
-I also really want to explore Jordan, Iran, Tanzania, more of my newly adopted country, the USA… my wanderlust wishlist goes on and on!
+I also really want to explore Jordan, Iran, Tanzania, more of my newly adopted country, the USA… my travel wishlist goes on and on!

 What camera do you use?